 What’s the difference between Hourly estimates vs. Flatrate price?

 Hourly-based estimates are non-binding.
 They offer New Yorkers and families so much flexibility.
 Each move is different.
+There is so much flexibility.
 You are essentially charged for the time it takes to complete the job + the cost of packing materials, + any applicable surcharge(s).
 If you end up having less stuff on the day of the move, and the job takes less time, you’ll pay less.
 If you end up having more stuff, and the job takes longer, you’ll pay at the hourly rate.
 Hourly-based estimates work well for large or complicated jobs, or someone managing work, home, and family, or just uncertain what you will want to move, or how much help you’ll need packing.
 You’ll have the satisfaction of having an hourly rate tailored for your move which can easily be managed by job time.

 Flat rate quotes are binding.
 They provide a set price for your move based on your list of inventory, accessibility and distance to travel.
 However, you’ll have to spend the time detailing all your items and be sure of what you want to move at the time you request your quote.
 If you underestimate your things or have more items to move than you disclosed, the guaranteed pricing is no longer valid.
 There are often high penalties and charges for moving things outside of the flat rate agreement.
 No one likes surprises on the day of the job.
 This model is good for circumstances where you are certain of the items and boxes to move, and your job is pretty simple, and not too complicated.